angrypaperclip18/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

     - F1 score: 0.6836

 ## Ethical Considerations
     - Model performance will vary across different demographics.
-We must consider the models bias regarding gender, race or other attributes.
+We must consider the models bias regarding gender, race, or other attributes.
-    - Ensure data is handled in compliance with regulations
+    - Ensure data is handled in compliance with safetty and privacy regulations

 ## Caveats and Recommendations
     - Ensure clean data for best performance.